Welcome to Wan Lab@UNMC

 News

-A collaboration research article preprint “ECD co-operates with ERBB2 to promote tumorigenesis through upregulation of unfolded protein response and glycolysis” is online at bioRxiv.
+A collaboration research article “ECD co-operates with ERBB2 to promote tumorigenesis through upregulation of unfolded protein response and glycolysis” is accepted by Cancer Letters (IF 10.1), for which Lusheng is a co-author.
+Congratulations!
 The link is here.

 ... see all News